What is the difference between the AG and the GmbH?

 • 10+ years experience

-Hi, I’m Andreas and I’ve been advising businesses in Germany for over a decade.
+Hi, I’m Andreas, and I’ve been advising businesses in Germany for over a decade.
 I’d be happy to call you and answer any questions you have in a one-on-one consultation.

 Starting costs

-There is also a decisive difference between legal forms with regard to the liability of the management.
+There is also a decisive difference between legal forms about the liability of the management.
 The members of the managing board and the board of directors of an AG may be held liable for business decisions if they have violated their duty of care or acted illegally.
 The shareholders of the AG are only liable to creditors with the value of the shares they hold.
 The CEO of the GmbH may be liable for the damage caused by the GmbH or as the leading organ and may even be liable for imprisonment or fines if these obligations are violated.

 Overview